Crward/source/README.md

 ======

 This repo is a clone of George Hayward's Vassal modules for Multiman Publishing's Operational Combat System (OCS).
-Mr. Hayward passed away late in 2013 or early 2014.
-A very partial appreciation of his work for the wargaming community can be found in the OCS discussion thread at Consimworld.
+Mr. Hayward passed away late in Summer 2013.
+A very partial appreciation of his work for the wargaming community can be found in the OCS discussion thread at Consimworld: talk.consimworld.com/Webx?14@@.ee6b471/44263 .

 Among his legacies was a a large corpus of work on the Vassal modules for OCS, including a number of custom-developed extensions for the Vassal utility.